 He is wonderfully happily married with 2 daughters and a son.
-To keep up his vigor, Mick surfs, plays soccer in real life and paintball via virtual reality, does yoga, meditates and coaches his daughters soccer team.
+To keep up his vigour, Mick surfs, plays soccer in real life and paintball via virtual reality, does yoga, meditates and coaches his daughter's soccer team.

 He is a high profile speaker, with a business book that sold 5,000 copies.
 He is well known for quickly kickstarting new projects, products and companies with his infectious enthusiasm.

 In high school, Mick won an award for a short story he wrote under exam conditions.
 Since then, writing has always been a part of his work, blogging since 2003.

 Here is a quick background into why Mick wrote this book:

 A digital copy of the book and your name in the thanks section.

 $20 Printed Book

 1 Printed copy of the book and your name in the thanks section.